MbFredys/PCB-LEDs-Controller/README.md

 4. Submit a pull request.

 <h1>License</h1>

-This LED controller PCB design exercise is licensed under the [MIT License ↗](https://opensource.org/license/mit/).
-See the LICENSE file for more information.
+This project is licensed under the CERN Open Hardware Licence Version 2 - Weakly Reciprocal (CERN-OHL-W-2.0).
+See the <a href="https://gitlab.com/ohwr/project/cernohl/-/wikis/uploads/82b567f43ce515395f7ddbfbad7a8806/cern_ohl_w_v2.txt" target="_blank">CERN-OHL-W-2.0 ↗</a> file for more information.</p>